dart-lang/language/working/1426-extension-types/feature-specification.md

 `unbox` is a non-hidden instance member, and it allows developers to write their own implementations if needed.*

+*The rationale for having this mechanism is that the wrapper object is a full-fledged object: It is a subtype of all the direct superinterfaces of `E`, so it can be used in code where `E` is not in scope.
+Moreover, it supports late binding of the extension methods, and even dynamic invocations.
+It is costly (it takes space and time to allocate and initialize the wrapper object), but it is more robust than the extension type, which will only work in a manner which is resolved statically.*

 ## Dynamic Semantics

-The dynamic semantics of extension method invocation is the same as what is specified for the existing extension declarations, based on the desugaring which is specified in the section about the static analysis.
+The dynamic semantics of extension method invocation is very similar to the semantics of invocations of the existing extension methods:

-*A reminder: If `e` is an expression whose static type is the extension type `Ext` then a member access like `e.m()` is treated as `Ext(e as T).m()`, where `T` is the on-type.*
+If `e` is an expression whose static type is the extension type
+<code>Ext<S<sub>1</sub>, ..
+S<sub>k</sub>></code>,
+then a member access like `e.m(args)` is executed by evaluating `e` to an object which is bound to a fresh variable `v`, and then evaluating
+<code>Ext<S<sub>1</sub>, ..
+S<sub>k</sub>>(v).m(args)</code>,
+and similarly for instance getters and operators.

 The dynamic semantics of an invocation of an instance method of the on-type which is enabled in an explicit extension type by the show/hide part is as